-Kaya, Burkina Faso Travel Guide
+Kaya, Burkina Faso City

-City City in Centre-Nord, Burkina Faso
+City in Centre-Nord, Burkina Faso

 Kaya serves traders and pilgrims with crowded markets, roadside grill stalls and access to rocky savanna; people pass through en route to northern ceremonies and Mossi homesteads.

-Why Visit Kaya, Burkina Faso? #
+Why Visit Kaya, Burkina Faso?#

 A hub for Mossi culture, Kaya welcomes travelers with bustling markets where straw hats, pottery and handwoven textiles are traded alongside agricultural produce.
 Traditional drumming and communal music are commonly heard at local gatherings, and craft stalls let visitors see artisans at work while sampling millet porridge (to) and spicy stews at roadside eateries.
 The town’s position makes it a useful base for short excursions into surrounding savannahs and for experiencing everyday northern Burkina Faso life and craft traditions.

-Best Time to Visit Kaya, Burkina Faso #
+Best Time to Visit Kaya, Burkina Faso#

 Kaya is best during the cool, dry months (Nov-Feb) for markets and easier travel.
 The hot season is extreme; the rainy months bring relief and green landscapes but can make roads unreliable.